lieryan/ktti/README.md

    this assignment.

 2. I've decided to model debit and credit transactions as positive and negative value in the amount fields for simplicity.
+This may not always be the best way to model debit and credit in a ledger, but it's good enough for this purpose.

 3. Money type with Decimal.
 In production application, I'd have used a Money class to handle currencies explicitly in the system.